rahulstox/planora/LEARN.md

 ## 🤝 Contributing to planora

-We welcome **GSSoC 2025** contributors!
+We welcome contributors of all experience levels!
 Follow these guidelines for a smooth collaboration.

 - **Issues**: Pick an unassigned issue from the [Issues section](https://github.com/Adarsh-Chaubey03/planora/issues) or create a new one with a clear description.
 Wait for admin approval before starting.
 - **Responsive Design**: Ensure all code is responsive across screen sizes using **Tailwind CSS**.